Prince Charles Tests Positive For Coronavirus - UrduPoint

 - 'Extraordinary response' - The queen last week called on people to work together to tackle the crisis, recalling community efforts of the past to overcome common threats.

-Johnson told parliament on Wednesday he was impressed by the response, after 170,000 members of the public immediately answered a call for 250,000 volunteers to help the vulnerable.
+At a briefing Wednesday, Johnson said 405,000 members of the public had answered a call, issued just 24 hours earlier, for 250,000 volunteers to help the vulnerable.

 Some 35,000 extra healthcare staff -- from retired doctors, nurses and other health professionals to final year medics and student nurses -- are also being drafted in to help.

-"We are coming together as a nation in a way I have not seen in my lifetime to help to fight a disease and help save the lives of many, many thousands of our fellow citizens," he said.
+"We are coming together as a nation in a way I have not seen in my lifetime to help to fight a disease and help save the lives of many, many thousands of our fellow citizens," he told parliament.

 Parliament adjourns a week early on Wednesday after lawmakers pass emergency legislation to deal with the outbreak.